spectrochempy/spectrochempy/docs/gettingstarted/whyscpy.rst

 Some of them do not always hold monitoring of data history, which is also problematic for the verification of data integrity and reproducibility.

-The use of the |scpy| is consistent with the three pillars of open science: open source, open methodology and replicability.
+The use of the |scpy| is consistent with three pillars of open science: open source, open methodology and replicability.

 In particular, |scpy| :